mcdonagj/Interactive-Hall-Display/README.md

 function  graddate() { return  "JMU 'XX"; }
 ```

-If you wish to have a picture, save your picture as a Portable Network Graphic (`.png`) into the following directory: `framework/img/coders/`.
+If you wish to have a picture, save your picture as a Portable Network Graphic (`.png`) into the following directory: `framework/img/coders/`

+Please follow the naming convention when inserting your picture into this directory.

 Your picture's filename should be your last name followed by the first letter of your first name.

 Example: `bowersj.png`

 Any inappropriate or suggestive pictures will be removed.